Mazhive/fs-uae-autoboot-debian10/README.md

 				Time is based on a dell optiplex 780

-	Be aware :	If you are getting the following message while running "expected fs-uae version x.x.x got  x.x.x "
+Be aware :

+				if you are getting the following message while running "expected fs-uae version x.x.x got  x.x.x "
 				You need to update  this version to the latest version.